qanbarzadeh/GPPDS/README.md

 EMAs are commonly used in conjunction with other indicators to confirm significant market moves and to gauge their validity.
 When the market is in a strong and sustained uptrend, the EMA indicator line will also show an uptrend and vice-versa for a downtrend.

 ## Weighted Moving Average
-Weighted Moving Average (WMA) is a weighted average of the last n price, where the weighting decreases with each previous price.
+Weighted Moving Average (WMA) is a weighted average of the last 'n' price, where the weighting decreases with each previous price.
 This is a similar concept with EMA but the calculation for WMA is different.
 WMA can have different weights assigned based on number periods used in the calculation.

 If there are four prices you want a weighted moving average of, then the most recent weighting could be 4/10, the period before could have a weight of 3/10, the period prior to that could have a weighting of 2/10, and so on.
 10 is a randomly picked number, and a weight of 4/10 means the most recent price will amount for 40% of the value of the WMA.
 The price 3 periods ago only accounts of 10% of the WMA value.

 ## Rate of Change
-The rate of change (ROC) indicator which also referred to as simple Momentum, is a pure momentum oscillator that measures the percent change in price from one period to the next.
+The rate of change (ROC) indicator which also referred to as simple momentum, is a pure momentum oscillator that measures the percent change in price from one period to the next.
 ROC compares the current price with the price 'n' periods ago.
 The plot forms an oscillator that fluctuates above and below the zero line as the ROC moves from positive to negative.

 In general, prices are rising as long as the ROC remains positive.
 Conversely, prices are falling when the ROC is negative.
 ROC expands into positive territory as an advance accelerates.
 ROC dives deeper into negative territory as a decline accelerates.
 ROC produces identifiable extremes that signal overbought and oversold conditions.